Content-based Controls For Music Large Language Modeling: Base Model

-\section{Base model}
+\section{Base Model}

-In this work, we choose MusicGen \citep{copet2023simple}, a state-of-the-art Transformer-based music audio language model, as our base model.
-MusicGen offers two variants: text-only model and melody-based model.
+In this work, we choose MusicGen \cite{copet2023simple}, an excellent Transformer-based music audio language model, as our base model.
+MusicGen offers two variants: a text-only model and a melody-based model.
 The melody-based model conditions its generation on the dominant time-frequency bin of the audio chromagram and text prompts, limiting it to monophonic conditioning and preventing it from incorporating rhythmic drum patterns.
-In this study, we adopt the text-only MusicGen as our base model, incorporating it with more content-based controls via the proposed PEFT method.
+In this study, we adopt the text-only MusicGen as our base model, augmenting it with content-based controls via the proposed PEFT method.

-\textbf{Model components} The largest text-only MusicGen consists of 3 components: a pre-trained EnCodec, a pre-trained T5 encoder, and an acoustic transformer decoder.
-The transformer decoder comprises $N=48$ layers, each including a causal self-attention block and a cross-attention block for handling conditioned text prompts.
+The largest text-only MusicGen consists of 3 components: a pre-trained EnCodec, a pre-trained T5 encoder, and an acoustic transformer decoder.
+The transformer decoder comprises $N=48$ layers, each including a causal self-attention block and a cross-attention block to handle condition text prompts.

-\textbf{Audio tokenization} MusicGen tokenizes audio signals using EnCodec \citep{defossez2022high}, a Residual Vector Quantization (RVQ) \citep{zeghidour2021soundstream} auto-encoder, compressing signals with sample rate $S_r = 32000$ into discrete codes with a small frame rate $f_s=50$.
+MusicGen tokenizes audio signals using EnCodec \cite{defossez2022high}, a Residual Vector Quantization (RVQ) \cite{zeghidour2021soundstream} auto-encoder, compressing signals of sample rate $S_r = 32000$ into discrete codes of a low frame rate $f_s=50$.
 The acoustic transformer decoder takes these tokens as its input.

-\section{METHODOLOGY}
+\section{Methodology}

-Our approach consists of 2 components: 1) a joint embedding encoder to integrate content-based controls, and 2) a conditional adaptor to fine-tune MusicGen by incorporating the learned joint embeddings.
-To maintain the ability of the vanilla MusicGen to associate text with music, we only train the adapter to modify the self-attention blocks of the acoustic transformer decoder.
+Our approach consists of 2 components: 1) a joint embedding encoder to integrate content-based controls, and 2) a condition adaptor to fine-tune MusicGen by incorporating the learned joint embeddings.
+To maintain the ability of the vanilla MusicGen to associate text with music, we train the adapter for only the self-attention blocks of the acoustic transformer decoder.
 During training, all the parameters of MusicGen are frozen.